mirage/mirage-www/tmpl/wiki/hello-world.md

 of building this can be removed by simply passing through to the underlying filesystem, which is done via the `direct_kv_ro` implementation.

-You should now be seeing the power of the Mirage configuration tool: we have built several applications that use fairly complex concepts such as filesystems and block devices that are independent of the implementations (by virtue of our application logic being a functor), and then are able
+You should now be seeing the power of the MirageOS configuration tool: we have built several applications that use fairly complex concepts such as filesystems and block devices that are independent of the implementations (by virtue of our application logic being a functor), and then are able